-- LendingTree maintains a pay-for-performance compensation structure which rewards high company performance and carries corresponding compensation decreases for lower company performance. - In 2021, the share price of our stock declined, and the value of compensation provided to our CEO also declined, as did the value of all NEO equity holdings and prior compensation as outlined in the CEO Realizable Pay Analysis for 2019-2021 and the NEO Realizable Pay Analysis for 2020-2021 below. - 100% of the long-term incentives granted in December 2020 pursuant to our CEO's 2020 employment agreement were highly performance-based: - These December 2020 awards, which were described in last year's proxy statement as a 2020 pay decision, reflect the entirety of our CEO's long-term incentive compensation through the end of fiscal 2023.
-Our CEO did not receive any additional long-term incentive awards in 2021, and will not receive any additional long-term incentive awards in 2022 or 2023.
-The December 2020 awards are viewed by the Company as compensation for fiscal 2021 2023, rather than as part of only the 2020 CEO compensation program.
-The committee has no intention of changing the front-load award, modifying the award to change performance hurdles or exercise prices, or making a new long-term incentive grant prior to 2024. - 30% are stock options that had a 25% premium exercise price of \$300 at the time of grant (closing price on 12/03/20 grant date was \$239.47). - 70% are stock options that (a) had a 25% premium exercise price of \$300 when granted, and (b) are only earned if there is future achievement of stock price increases between 81% and 191% above the share price on the date of grant.
-The current stock price is considerably lower than the grant price and these underwater premium priced options and stock price-contingent options were not amended in 2021.
-As a result, the option design ensures that our stockholders will earn a substantial return before our CEO could realize value from the exercise of the options.
-The CEO was not granted any equity awards in 2021, pursuant to the terms of his employment agreement, and he will not be granted new awards until 2024.
-The committee has no intention of amending the awards to change the performance goals or of making new long-term incentive equity awards to the CEO until 2024. - Options granted to our CEO in connection with his new employment agreement at the end of 2020 have a truly long-term orientation, as these awards do not fully vest for six years and have a two-year holding requirement on the net after-tax shares retained by our CEO following his exercise. - Our CEO's salary and bonus target have not increased since fiscal 2017, and our CEO's salary did not increase in fiscal 2021, and will not increase in fiscal 2022 or 2023 based on the terms of his 2020 employment agreement. - During fiscal 2021, we implemented a stock ownership policy for our executives.
-Under the policy, our NEOs are required to maintain minimum beneficial ownership of our stock equal to 6x of base salary for our CEO and 1.5x-3x of base salary for our other NEOs.
-As of December 31, 2021, all of our NEOs were in compliance with the stock ownership policy.
-The non-employee directors also have an ownership guideline for 5x their annual Board cash retainer. - During fiscal 2021, we implemented a compensation recovery policy (also known as an incentive recoupment or clawback policy), under which the Compensation Committee has the discretion to recover performance-based equity and cash incentive compensation paid to our executive officers, including the NEOs, if the compensation would not have been earned based on a material restatement of our financial statements within the prior three years or due to the NEO's termination for cause.
+- LendingTree maintains a pay-for-performance compensation structure that rewards performance and reduces compensation when Company performance is lower. - In 2023, the share price of our stock declined, and the value of prior compensation provided to our CEO also declined, as did the value of all NEO equity holdings and prior compensation.
+The CEO was not provided any new equity compensation in 2023 and his salary was not increased, pursuant to the 2020 Employment Agreement (as defined below) that runs through December 2024. - 100% of the CEO's long-term incentives granted in December 2020 (the "December 2020 CEO Grants") pursuant to the 2020 CEO Employment Agreement (as defined below) were highly performance-based and none were earned during 2023: - The December 2020 CEO Grants, which were described in previous proxy statements as a 2020 pay decision, reflect the entirety of our CEO's long-term incentive compensation through December 2023.
+Our CEO was not granted any additional long-term incentive awards in 2021, 2022 or 2023. - 30% of the December 2020 CEO Grants were stock options that had a 25% premium exercise price of \$300 at the time of grant (closing price on 12/03/20 grant date was \$239.47). - 70% of the December 2020 CEO Grants were stock options that (a) had a 25% premium exercise price of \$300 when granted, and (b) are only earned if there is future achievement of stock price increases between 81% and 191% above the share price on the date of grant.
+The current stock price is considerably lower than the grant price and these underwater premium priced options and stock price-contingent options were not amended in 2021, 2022 or 2023. - The December 2020 CEO Grants have a truly long-term and performance-based orientation, as these awards do not fully vest for six years and have a two-year holding requirement on the net after-tax shares retained by our CEO following his exercise.
+All remain underwater and/or unearned. - Our CEO's salary and bonus target have not increased since fiscal 2017, and our CEO's salary did not increase in fiscal 2022 or 2023 and will not increase in fiscal 2024 based on the terms of the 2020 CEO Employment Agreement (as defined below). - During fiscal 2021, we implemented a stock ownership policy for our executives.
+Under the policy, our NEOs are expected to maintain minimum beneficial ownership of our stock equal to 6x of base salary for our CEO and 1.5x-3x of base salary for our other NEOs.
+The non-employee directors also have an ownership guideline of 5x their annual Board cash retainer.